 In compliance with the provisions for advertising, all academic advertisements contain the employment equity statement:

-- To be considered as a member of a certain designated group, a candidate must self-identify.
+- To be considered as a member of a certain under-represented designated group, a candidate must self-identify.
 The committee should not impose a designated group category on a candidate.
-If candidates do not self-identify in their initial application, they should be given an opportunity at some later point during the interview process to self-identify if they so choose.
+If candidates do not self-identify on their application, there should still be an opportunity at some point during the interview process to ask all candidates whether they would like to self-identify.

-- Where two candidates are deemed approximately equal, and one candidate is a non-Canadian designated group member and the other is a Canadian non-designated group member, the Canadian candidate takes priority.
+- Where two candidates are deemed approximately equal, and one candidate is a non-Canadian under-represented designated group member and the other is a Canadian non-designated group member, the Canadian candidate takes priority.
+Citizenship must take precedence.

 Please contact the Faculty Recruitment Coordinator, Office of the Provost, ahead of the day of the meeting.